-At first almost nobody paid attention, perhaps because they arrived one by one, without making too much noise.
+At first almost nobody paid attention to it, perhaps because they arrived one by one, without making too much noise.
 But when the alarms finally sounded it was already too late.
-Suddenly, the undead were everywhere, especially in bookstores, but in this case, unlike what normally happens in the stories they use to star in, zombies were the ones who ended up eaten by humans, specifically by millions of fans of a genre that, around five years ago, experienced a veritable golden age that still now it could not be said it is completely over.
+Suddenly, the undead were everywhere, especially in bookstores, but in this case, unlike what normally happens in the stories they use to star in, zombies were the ones who ended up eaten by humans, specifically by millions of fans of a genre that, around five years ago, experienced a veritable golden age that still nowadays it could not be said it is completely over.

 A new batch of young Spanish writers filled the libraries with zombies taking the most of the worldwide success this sub-genre of terror experienced at the beginning of the 2010’s.

 It is an undeniable truth that, for a few years, public has “gobbled” everything that had to do with zombies, be it books, movies, comics, series or video games.
 And it is true too that Spain, like many other countries, did not remain alien to this phenomenon.
 Here, however, the peak of the undead was particularly evident in literature, and not just because in a few years an avalanche of dozens of titles in which zombies had the leading role appeared in the Spanish bookstores (at some point there were around 55 titles available on the shelves), but because most of those books belonged to a new generation of young local writers that mostly relied on this sub-genre boom to publish their first works.